 luxury Ecuador tours travel

 Day 5: Hacienda Zuleta

 Breakfast.
-Tours of the entire farm, on foot or on horseback, are a typical part of every guest's stay.
+Tours of the entire farm, on foot or on horse, are a typical part of every guest's stay.
 You are usually privately escorted by a Plaza family member, another gesture of Zuleta's renowned hospitality.
+Select your favorite hacienda activities, any of which are included with your visit.
 Of special interest to many guests are the archaeological sites, working farm, hand-embroidery workshop, condor rehabilitation project, trout farm, cheese factory and stables.
 The hacienda is as famous for its horses and riding program as it is for its history and hospitality.
 Riding has been a Plaza family tradition for over one hundred years, and today Zuleta reflects this equestrian affinity by boasting one of the most exclusive stables in Ecuador.
 The hacienda is known for its Zuleteño horse which is a unique mixture of Spanish-Andalusian, English and Quarter horses.
 The outcome of this cross-breeding is a robust Andean horse with a good disposition for riding.
 Lunch at the hacienda.
-Dinner and overnight in the Hacienda Zuleta -- Double Room.
+Dinner and overnight in the Hacienda Zuleta.

+luxury Ecuador tours travel